Naval History Homepage and Site Search

 Dear Visitor,

-The following guidelines should still enable you to find what you want on the Internet:
+The following guidelines should enable you to find what you want on the Internet:

-1. My main area of interest is the Navies of the world 1914 to 1945 and postwar.
+1. My main area of interest is the Navies of the world 1914 to 1945 and postwar, and now the Victorian Navy.
 Outside this, you could search for more suitable websites (I use Google).

 2. To find out about particular ships, use the search box at the top of www.naval-history.net.
 If you can not find what you want, do an internet search, but add HMS (or HMAS, HMCS, HMIS, HMNZS, USS etc) in front of the name and make sure the spelling is right.
 This applies both to ships and shore bases.

 4. To find out about ex-Navy family and friends, you will need their service records.
-Go to the Links page, and there you will find contact details for RN and USN service records.
+The easiest thing is an internet search by RN and USN service records.
 The RN record should include ships and dates, and you can then research those ships on Naval-History.Net and other sites.
 Note: some of these ships will be shore bases.

 Best wishes,